BgeeDB/expression-annotations-documents/README.md

-# expression-annotations
+# expression-annotations-documents
-Bgee Expression Annotations
+Bgee Expression Annotations Documents

-This repository contains the guidelines and the rules applied to manual curation and annotation of Bgee expression data.
+This repository contains the ipynb files and corresponding HTML files used in curation and annotation of Bgee expression data.